CrowdStrike/CAST/README.md

 See [the releases page](https://github.com/CrowdStrike/CAST/releases) for a list of downloads

+## Support

+As an open source project this software is not officially supported by CrowdStrike.
+As such we ask that you please refrain from sending inquiries to the CrowdStrike support team.
+The project maintainers will be working with active community contributors to address bugs and supply new features.
+If you have identified a bug please [submit an issue through GitHub](https://github.com/CrowdStrike/CAST/issues/new).

 ## Deployment

 Please see the [deploy](./deploy) directory for scripts and guidance.